Oxford City Nomads F.C.

-Oxford City Nomads Football Club was a football club based in Oxford, England.
+Oxford City Nomads Football Club was a football club based in Oxford, England, but dissolved in 2018.
+It was refounded as the Quarry Rovers Nomads ahead of the 2025/26 season.

 History

 The club was established in 1936 as Quarry Nomads, a youth team with pupils from the local Quarry School.
 The team became a men's team after the Second World War when they became part of the Oxford City Football Association.
 The club played in the Oxford leagues until the 1984–85 season, where having struggled for almost a decade the club stopped playing football for two years.
 They reformed in the 1987–88 season under the guidance of Keith Dolton, a former player who had been a member of the 1966 Oxfordshire Senior Cup winning side; that season the club entered the Oxford City F.A.
 Junior League.
 After winning the Oxfordshire Senior League Premier Division Championship in the 1993–94 season, the club was promoted to the Chiltonian League.
 After the 2000–01 season the club joined the Hellenic league.
 The club in 2005 changed its name to the Oxford Quarry Nomads, but one year later they changed their name again for the 2006–07 season to the Oxford City Nomads.